 With one of the meals, you add a serving of veggies like spinach, but with all three, you get in your flavor and sugar fix by eating half a grapefruit per meal.
 No snacking in between meals is allowed, so it’s not a particularly fun diet if you’re currently undergoing a high-calorie-burning exercise regimen as well—but if you’re looking to cut some extra weight quickly, it’s a reliable option.

 Doctors have warned that diets that limit caloric intake this heavily can cause long-term health problems, so you don’t want to follow this kind of diet for very long.
-Slowly, you’ll want to bring your caloric intake back up to where it belongs—which is no less than 1,200 calories for an adult woman and no less than 1,500 calories for an adult man—while adding in exercise once the 12 days is over.
+Slowly, you’ll want to bring your caloric intake back up to where it belongs—which is no less than 1,200 calories for an adult woman and no less than 1,500 calories for an adult man—while adding in exercise once the 12 days are over.
 And if you have issues with high cholesterol or heart problems, you’ll want to consult your doctor before ever starting a diet like this.

 With the flavor that the grapefruit brings, though, you’ll be more likely to stick with things than just eating eggs and drinking water for a week.